IBM/nz-lab/docs/nz-02-WebConsole.md

 ![Image](nz-images/nz-02-WebConsole/media/image29.png)

-As you can see, table LINEITEM has over 6 million rows.
+As you can see, table `LINEITEM` has over 6 million rows.

 For the **PART** table select the Kebab (three dots) to the right.
-This allows you to run several operations against the table, like RENAME or GROOM.
+This allows you to run several operations against the table, like `RENAME` or `GROOM`.

 ![Image](nz-images/nz-02-WebConsole/media/image30.png)

 Click **Groom**.
-A new screen opens that allows you define the mode to be used by GROOM and if a reclaim backup set should be used.
+A new screen opens that allows you define the mode to be used by `GROOM` and if a reclaim backup set should be used.

 ![Image](nz-images/nz-02-WebConsole/media/image31.png)

-Do not start the GROOM, but instead go back to the main page of the database menu by clicking Databases from the breadcrumbs.
+Do not start the `GROOM`, but instead go back to the main page of the database menu by clicking Databases from the breadcrumbs.

 ![Image](nz-images/nz-02-WebConsole/media/image32.png)